Wed Nov 22 2023

 Another important benefit not included in the survey above was project success rates.
 The Standish Group has tracked IT project success and failure since 1994.
-In the most recent Standish Group Study from 2020, they found that agile approaches were 3X more likely to succeed than waterfall/traditional approaches, and traditional projects were 2.5X more likely to fail or be cancelled.
+In the most recent Standish Group Study from 2020, they found that agile approaches were 3X more likely to succeed than waterfall/traditional approaches, and traditional projects were 2.5X more likely to fail or be canceled.

 In addition to the benefits organizations get by doing agile, being agile contributes to the following: